 Hostname: Enter the hostname manually to use as an alternative way of accessing the device.
-The server report and system log use the hostname.
+The Hostname is used in the server report and in the system log.
 Allowed characters are A-Z, a-z, 0-9 and -.

 DNS servers